web-infra-dev/rsbuild/packages/document/docs/en/shared/config/source/compileJsDataURI.md

 This option is used to control whether to compile JavaScript code inside data URIs.

-By default, Rsbuild uses Babel or SWC to compile the code inside data URIs.
+By default, Rsbuild uses SWC to compile the code inside data URIs.
 For example, the following code:

 ```js
 import x from 'data:text/javascript,export default 1;';